CorBer/teensy_batdetector/version1_3development/lib/readme.md

 local libraries for the TeensyBat V1_3 development release
-// TimeAlt : Library for timekeeping functions
+// TimeAlt : Library for timekeeping functions<br>
 // SparkFun_u-blox_GNSS : Library to use UBLOX communication on GPS modules
 // SDConfig : Library to store variable settings, can be restored at restarts
 // ILI9341_t3n-master : library to interact with ILI9341 using SPI